NashRickert/Hyperspectral-Imaging/Documentation/board-setup.md

 bear petalinux-devtool build linux-xlnx

 If you're lucky you should have a compile_commands.json file that looks right.
-Now copy that directory somewhere it can be useful (or move the compile_commands.json file and have it point to the directory)
+Now copy that directory somewhere it can be useful (or move the compile_commands.json file and have it point to the directory, or have a symlink compile_commands.json that points to the one inside the directory).
+All the paths are absolute I think, so any movement should be fine.

 Note: Run petalinux-devtool reset linux-xlnx when you're done because otherwise it screws up petalinux-build (petalinux bug?).
-It should keep the directory and compile commands intact though.
+I thought this would keep the directory intact, but it appears it does not, so take that into account when deciding how to make use of compile_commands.json

 Remark: The paths inside of the compile_commands.json only work inside of the VM.
-One possible solution to this is to develop on the VM with a symlink to the compile_commands.json file from your project directory.
-Then because the file is shared across the NFS, you can deploy it from the board.

-Remark: petalinux reminds me a bit of using nixos except I actually like it better.
-But similar documentation situation.
+This is likely where you want to actually write your driver anyways so it should be fine, but make note of this.

 ---------------------
 ### AI instructions for Debootstrap

 * Link to AI discussion: https://grok.com/share/bGVnYWN5_f7572eb6-0d1d-450f-9eea-078103de4769
 * Here is a transcript of the AI discussion about how to complete stage 2 of debootstrap.
 Note that this assumes stage 1 is complete, but that should be relatively easy with existing online documentation.
 Note this may have formatting errors, but should give an idea of the directions.
+Make note of the use of qemu and chroot.